-Former Harvard professor will help you write and publish your book quickly and easily for only $50 per week.
+Former Harvard professor --- Douglas Winslow Cooper, Ph.D. --- will help you write and publish your book quickly, easily, and inexpensively.

 WRITE YOUR BOOK WITH ME, STARTING NOW